 With so many artificial Christmas trees on the market, choosing one can be an overwhelming task—so we decided to put them to the test.
 Our testing team tackled assembling and decorating today’s top artificial trees, noting how easy the trees were to set up and take down and analyzing each tree’s stability, degree of realism, attractiveness, and value versus cost.

-- BEST BANG FOR THE BUCK: National Tree Company 7.5 Ft.
-Dunhill Fir
+- BEST UNLIT: National Tree Company Dunhill Fir Christmas Tree

 - BEST FLOCKED: Best Choice Products Snow Flocked Christmas Tree

 - BEST WHITE TREE: National Tree Company Prelit White Christmas Tree